silent home for margot

 my body is yours

-I love to settle in
+i love to settle in

 you love to move the furniture around

-I go to sit but fall into bed
+i go to sit but fall into

-of an empty bath
+an emptying bath

 you even rearrange the cutlery

-I carve your name on my chest with a ball
+i carve your name on my chest with a ball

 point

-it reads ‘here is the bloodless scar
+here is the bloodless scar

-our bond of mundanity’
+our bond of mundanity

 my home is your body

-yours is mine
+is mine

-I live there even when we holiday
+even when we holiday abroad

-and I’m bitten by flies
+and i’m bitten by flies

-scratching your skin instead of mine
+scratching your skin

 applying ointment

-to the tiny wounds of years
+to the tiny wounds

 the gamelan in your ear